 - convicted of breaking any criminal law other than a minor traffic offense; or

-- ordered by a court to complete a preprosecution diversion program in Nevada.
+- ordered by a court to complete diversion.2

 Typical diversion programs include one or more of the following: